frontarm/navi/docs/introduction/three-principles.md

+---
+metaDescription: Junctions.js is a routing library for React that is designed around a haiku.
+---
 # The Haiku Of Routing Principles

 Junctions was originally designed in response to the requirements of a real production application.
 And as it turns out, these same requirements can be summarised as a haiku.